FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 * Audio
 * Video

+## Extended JavaScript Objects

+HybridOS will provide the following exteneded JavaScript Objects for app:

+* SQLite for local database.
+* hBus for communication with the local system services.
+* MQTT for communication with the cloud and clients.

 ## Relationship with C++ App Framework

 Under C++ language, all the view types are implemented by the HybridOS